owen-hunter1/soundcloud-for-vs-code/README.md

 1. Click on the Run and Debug button on the left side of the VS Code window (Ctrl + Shift + D)
 2. At the top left of the VS Code window, next to the green play button select "Extension Tests"
 3. Run the extension in VS Code (Run -> Start Debugging; F5)

+## Figure Generation

+### Requirements

+1. Python and pip
+2. The following Python packages: numpy, ploty

+### Generation

+1. Move to the figures directory (`cd figures/`)
+2. Run generate_table.py (`python3 generate_table.py`)
+3. Follow the instructions that are printed when running generate_table.py
+4. The table will be opened in your default browser and can be saved